 60th Anniversary celebration of the church also coincides with the 20th Anniversary of Christ For Kids Childcare Center and St. Michael Lutheran School.

 St. Michael was a Michigan District mission plant and some of our foundational members came from Zion.
 The first worship service (in which the charter was signed) was at Milham School in Portage on September 25, 1960.
-So we will have our 60th anniversary coming up this fall.

 The first pastor of St. Michael, who was the District’s mission planter placed right out of the St. Louis seminary, was Rev. James Poerschke.
 Pastor Kenneth Allan followed him in 1963, and continued at St. Michael until his retirement in 1997.
 After spending about 10 years in retirement in Tennessee, Pastor Allan moved back up to Portage, and serves as our Pastor Emeritus, continuing to make calls, teach, and do some preaching.
 Pastor Paul R. Naumann was installed as Assistant Pastor on February 2, 1997.
 Following the retirement of Pastor Allan, he was eventually joined by Pastor Steve Thiel as Associate Pastor from 1999-2002.
 Later, St. Michael has been blessed to have Rev. Jason Toman serve as Assistant Pastor.
 Jason continues also to work as a part-time engineer for a local company.

-Our goal in all that we have planned is to say thank you to God for all His good gifts to us over the past six decades.
+Our goal in all is to say thank you to God for all His good gifts to us over the past six decades.
 We are grateful to Him for this historic milestone, and look forward to the next chapter of service that by the power of the Holy Spirit He will grant us and guide us through.
 “Oh, give thanks to the Lord for He is good, and His love lasts forever” (Psalm 107:1).